 About the PDC

-The PDC is a shared collaboration facility where researchers, entrepreneurs, and industry leaders work together to develop new products and improve manufacturing processes.
-We recognize the importance of meeting the emerging and constantly shifting needs of the marketplace.
-The PDC has a long track record of collaborating with partners to support traditional manufacturing as well as to create entirely new products from forest- and agriculturally derived raw materials.
-We are currently working on advanced fiber processing technologies, developing specialized, scalable nanotechnologies, and co-developing “green” products to meet market demands for sustainable materials.
-Other new product innovations include a non-toxic grease-proof coating additive, a new class of environmental remediation technology, a unique cellulose insulation product, and new bio-based paper strength and processing aids.
-The PDC is also working with a dedicated group of organizations to help launch a new bioplastics industry in Maine and to engineer plastic from potatoes and/or wood by-products.
+The PDC’s top-of-the-line facility is equipped to work with a wide variety of raw materials, from wood and bark to herbaceous crops and agricultural residuals.
+Some of the processes available for our clients include extraction, pulping, bleaching, papermaking, coating, and finishing, as well as extensive paper testing and full use of our analytical capabilities.
+We are currently working on advanced fiber processing technologies, developing specialized, scalable nanotechnologies, and co-developing environmentally responsible products to meet market demands for sustainable materials.
+Other product innovations include a non-toxic grease-proof coating additive, a new class of environmental remediation technology, a unique cellulose insulation product, and new bio-based paper strength and processing aids.
+The PDC is also working with a dedicated group of organizations to help launch a new bioplastics industry in Maine, making the PDC one of the first facilities in the US to engineer plastic from potatoes and wood by-products.
+Some examples of recently licensed technologies include a bio-based, non-toxic oil and grease resistant coating for food packaging, a flame resistant fiberboard used in commercial roofing applications, and a biodegradable landfill cover that controls fugitive odors.

 Advancing a product from concept to commercial success can sometimes seem a daunting prospect.
-This is especially true for start-up companies who may not have the facilities or the staff to bring their idea to market.
-The staff and facility at UMaine and the PDC offers you open access to all of our resources.
+This is especially true for start-up companies which may not have the facilities or the staff to bring an idea to market.
+The staff of the Process Development Center offers you open access to our facility and resources.
 We will support you throughout the entire process – from concept development, validation, pilot demonstration, and through to successful commercialization.
-Some examples of recently licensed technologies include a bio-based, non-toxic oil and grease resistant coating for food-packaging, a flame resistant fiberboard used in commercial roofing applications, and a biodegradable landfill cover that controls fugitive odors.
+Whether you’re a well-established industry leader or a fledgling tech start-up, as our client you can expect world-class technical expertise and access to cutting-edge technology and equipment.